Was Amari Cooper Shot? Dallas Cowboys Player Debunks Rumors, Says ‘Everything Good Over Here’

 Amari Cooper was rumored to have been shot, according to social media.
 Claims that the Dallas Cowboys wide receiver had been shot in a Dallas-area parking garage first started making the rounds on Twitter Wednesday afternoon, as his name was being mentioned frequently in football fans’ talk of NFL free agency.
-Unverified Twitter account The Offseason (@TOffseason) was the first to put the alleged information forth.
+Unverified Twitter account The Offseason (@TOffseason, since deleted) was the first to put the alleged information forth.

 “BREAKING NEWS: Dallas Cowboys wide receiver Amari Cooper shot in a parking garage in Dallas area.
 Coopers health is unknown, will follow with updates,” the tweet read, with various football-related hashtags in place.

-Upon being asked for its source by multiple users, including Dallas-Forth Worth’s CBS affiliate, the individual responsible for the report answered that his or her tweet was based on an eye witness account.
+Upon being asked for its source by multiple users, including Dallas-Forth Worth’s CBS affiliate, the individual responsible for the report answered that his or her tweet was based on an eyewitness account.

 “We hope this to be false like everybody, but we are for the people and the people deserve to know this.”

-The Dallas Police Department’s social media team responded to the rumors via Twitter, saying “At this time, there has been NO shooting incident occurring in the city of Dallas.”
+The Dallas Police Department’s social media team responded to the rumors via Twitter.

+“There has been a tweet going viral that Amari Cooper has been shot in the Dallas area.
+We have NOT found any validity to that tweet occurring in the city of Dallas.
+At this time, there has been NO shooting incident occurring in the city of Dallas.”

-Speaking with The Inquisitr via phone, Senior Corporal Melinda Gutierrez of the department’s public information office confirmed that the Dallas Police have received “several” calls regarding the rumored shooting and been contacts via email.
+Speaking with The Inquisitr via phone, Senior Corporal Melinda Gutierrez of the department’s public information office confirmed that the Dallas Police have received “several” calls regarding the rumored shooting and been contacted via email.
 She confirmed that the department has released the same information to local media.

 “As soon as that tweet went out, our phones started ringing,” Gutierrez said.

-Note: Update: Amari Cooper took to his Instagram story to reassure fans that he is OK, despite the rumors that he’d been shot.